-- The user selects a certificate and the name, issuer, and other identification data is saved in the recording as an authentication binding.
+- The user selects a certificate and the name, issuer, and other data about the certificate is saved in the recording as an authentication binding.
 The certificate itself is not stored.

 - During playback, the recorder or player handles certificate requests by matching existing local certificates with certificate authentication bindings stored in the recordings based on the CN (CommonName) property.

 - If a matching certificate is found, WPM sends it to the page.
 If a matching certificate is not found, WPM cancels the request and the server that requested certificate authentication responds with an Access Denied message.

 The client certificate must already be present and available on the remote system.